 Her Gamma Phi Beta volunteer experience began in positions such as international team leader- regional operations, regional team leader, sorority director-leadership and sorority director-human resources.
 Before joining Gamma Phi Beta, Megan was the multi-center director of Kaplan Test Prep for Austin and San Antonio, Texas, and director of Student Programs for the University of Chicago Booth School of Business.

-Megan holds a Bachelor of Science degree from Washington State and a master’s degree in education policy, research and administration from the University of Massachusetts.
-Originally from Beaverton, Oregon, Megan and her husband Doug live in Greenwood Village, Colorado, with their three children Noelle (9), Colin (8) and Stella (5), two cats and one goldfish.
+Megan holds a B.S. from Washington State and a master’s degree in education policy, research and administration from the University of Massachusetts.
+Originally from Beaverton, Oregon, Megan and her husband Doug live in Greenwood Village, Colorado, with their three children Noelle, Colin and Stella, two cats and one goldfish.
 Go Cougs!